imShakil/BloodBank/README.md

        #Finding blood easily
        #NearByHospitals

-#NB:If have some suggestions to share with me or anything, please feel free to contact with me at:
+#NB:If have some suggestions to share with me or anything, please feel free to contact with me at: mh.ice.iu@gmail.com
-       E-mail: mh.ice.iu@gmail.com
 #Happy_Coding